 Mass Ave 975, CC BY-SA 3.0, via Wikimedia Commons

 Mount Atago is also a pilgrimage site for locals and some tourists.
-Here, you can find another temple called, of course, the Atago shrine sitting at the top of the mountain.
-Perhaps, when you come to Kyoto, there’s really little chance that we can’t find temples and shrines for every place we go.
+Here, another temple called the Atago shrine sits at the top of the mountain.
+Perhaps, when you come to Kyoto, there’s really little chance we can’t find temples and shrines everywhere we go.

 How to go to Mount Atago

-From Kyoto station, you can find the buses with route number #72 going to Kiyotaki.
-When you arrive at Kiyotaki station, walk until you go across the river, where you can see a torii serving as the entrance to Mount Atago.
+You can find the buses from Kyoto station with route number #72 going to Kiyotaki.
+When you arrive at Kiyotaki station, walk until you cross the river, where you can see a torii as the entrance to Mount Atago.

 Alternatively, you can again proceed to tabikyo-japan.com to get a hiking guide and hike Atago mountain in a group.
 However, they only offer hikes from March until November.

-Unlike Mount Atago and Mount Diamonji, Mount Hiei comes with a cable car that can transport you directly to the higher ground without the need for hours of hiking.
+Unlike Mount Atago and Mount Diamonji, Mount Hiei comes with a cable car that can transport you directly to the higher ground without needing hours of hiking.
 Mount Hiei is a mountain in the east of Kyoto with a height of 850 meters.
-At its peak, magnificent sceneries of both nature and man-made structures await.
+At its peak, the magnificent scenery of both nature and man-made structures awaits.

 The unique thing about Mount Hiei

 Don’t underestimate the temple.
 It is kinda different compared to the rest of the temples in Kyoto.
 It is called Enryaku-Ji Temple, and it is a renowned UNESCO heritage site.
-It is here where we can find the “marathon monks,” who come to finish a 1000-day marathon challenge, called “Kaihogyo,” to reach enlightenment.
+Here, we can find the “marathon monks,” who come to finish a 1000-day marathon challenge called “Kaihogyo” to reach enlightenment.

-You can read more about this practice through theguardian.com article.
-With everything in place, it could be your excellent side trip after hiking or sightseeing in the mountains.
+You can read more about this practice through the theguardian.com article.
+It could be your excellent side trip after hiking or sightseeing in the mountains with everything in place.

 How to go to Mount Hiei